samatar26/infrastructure/README.md

             - build
 ```

+`persist_to_workspace` is handy for persisting a temporary file(s) to be used by another job in the workflow.

 ## Terraform

 A backend in terraform is the representation of your state (terraform.tfstate).
 So it's a good idea to store your state file somewhere where it can persist, so that your state doesn't get created from scratch every time you run your ci/cd pipeline!